We make applying to Notre Dame as easy as possible.

 Remember: you’re on a deadline.

 Submit the online version of the Common Application (with the Notre Dame Writing Supplement) or the Coalition Application (the writing supplement is included within the application) no later than November 1 for Restrictive Early Action or January 1 for Regular Decision.
-We will not review your application documents (e.g. transcripts, teacher evaluations, etc.) until we receive these two documents and the required payment or the confirmed fee waiver.
+We will not review your application documents (e.g. transcripts, teacher evaluations, etc.) until we receive your completed application and the required payment or the confirmed fee waiver.